Jonathan Clayden

 Jonathan Paul Clayden FRS CChem FRSC (born 6 February 1968) is a Professor of organic chemistry at the University of Bristol.

-Education
+Education and career

+Whilst at secondary school, he represented the UK at the International Chemistry Olympiad in 1986, winning a bronze medal.
 In 1992 he obtained his PhD at the University of Cambridge working with Dr Stuart Warren on asymmetric synthesis using phosphine oxide chemistry.
 He then carried out a postdoc with Prof Marc Julia and in 1994 became a lecturer in organic chemistry at the University of Manchester where he became a reader in 2000 and a Professor of Organic Chemistry in 2001.
 In 2015 he moved to a chair in chemistry at the University of Bristol.
+He was elected a Fellow of the Royal Society in 2025.

 Research

 His research interests encompass various areas of synthesis and stereochemistry, particularly where conformation has a role to play: asymmetric synthesis, atropisomerism, organolithium chemistry, remote stereochemical effects and dynamic foldamer chemistry.
 He is one of the authors of the organic chemistry textbook - Organic Chemistry by Clayden, Greeves, Warren and Wothers.
 He also wrote Organolithiums: Selectivity for Synthesis, which concerns the use of organolithium compounds in organic synthetic reactions.

 From 2005 to 2011 he was editor-in-chief of the Open Access Beilstein Journal of Organic Chemistry.